cyber-sushi/makima/README.md

 # makima

-Makima is a daemon for Linux to bind your controller's buttons to keyboard and mouse macros.
+Makima is a daemon for Linux to bind your controller's buttons to keyboard and mouse keys and macros.

 ## Features:
 - Configure your keybindings through a simple TOML config file.